mockaroo/mockaroo-enterprise/README.md

 DB_USERNAME=(database username)
 DB_PASSWORD=(database password)
-DB_HOSTNAME=(hostname of your amazon rds instance) AWS_ACCESS_KEY=(your aws key - alternatively you can omit this and grant mockaroo access to your bucket via IAM) AWS_SECRET_KEY=(your aws secret - alternatively you can omit this and grant mockaroo access to your bucket via IAM) S3_BUCKET=(the name of the S3 bucket assigned to mockaroo)
+DB_HOSTNAME=(hostname of your amazon rds instance) AWS_REGION=(The region where your S3 bucket exists, e.g. us-east-1)
+AWS_ACCESS_KEY=(your aws key - alternatively you can omit this and grant mockaroo access to your bucket via IAM) AWS_SECRET_KEY=(your aws secret - alternatively you can omit this and grant mockaroo access to your bucket via IAM) S3_BUCKET=(the name of the S3 bucket assigned to mockaroo)